culpgrant/txt_similarity/README.md

 The text similarity strategy method uses [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) to determine the score.
 The score is a range between 0 - 1 (the same text will return 1).
 The actual text similarity file is within the App directory and called "text_similarity.py"

+## General Information
+- It strips out all punctuation, stop words, and tries to handle for contractions
+- The ordering of words does not matter

 ## Installation